 Boost gut microbiota with red cabbage

-A member of the cruciferous family, which includes broccoli and cauliflower, cabbage has a vast amount of benefits.
-In particular, purple cabbage has significantly higher quantities of two antioxidants flavonoids, anthocyanins and kaempferol, which makes it four times more powerful than its green counterpart.
+A member of the cruciferous vegetable family, which includes broccoli and cauliflower, cabbage is packed with health benefits.
+Purple cabbage, in particular, stands out due to its significantly higher levels of two antioxidant flavonoids—anthocyanins and kaempferol—making it four times more potent than green cabbage.

 Just a cup of red cabbage can keep the gut healthy by diversifying the microbiota.

-When chopped or crushed it releases a phytochemical compound, sulforaphane, also present in broccoli and cauliflower, that has high anti-cancer properties and keeps the heart healthy.
-This compound can also reduce gut inflammation, up to 40%, keeping the intestinal flora balanced which also enhances cognitive functions and boosts mood.
+When cabbage is chopped or crushed, it releases sulforaphane, a phytochemical compound also present in broccoli and cauliflower.
+Sulforaphane has potent anti-cancer properties and supports heart health.
+Additionally, it can reduce gut inflammation by up to 40%, promoting a balanced intestinal flora, which in turn enhances cognitive functions and improves mood.

 Previous